ibexa/documentation-developer/docs/content_management/content_management_guide.md

 ### Content items

 Content items are pieces of content, such as, for example, products, articles, blog posts, or media.
-In [[= product_name =]], everything is a content item — not just pages, articles or products, but also all media (images, videos, etc.) or even User accounts.
+In [[= product_name =]], everything is a content item — not just pages, articles or products, but also all media (images, videos, etc.) or even user accounts.

 Each content item, apart from its name and identifier, contains a composition of Fields, which differs depending on the type of content.
 For example, articles might have a title, an author, a body, and an image, while products may have a name, category, price, size, color, etc.